couchbaselabs/node-ottoman/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-At this point you can also tell which alternatives do not work for you.
+At this point, you can also tell which alternatives do not work for you.
 - **Explain why this enhancement would be useful** to most Ottoman users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Contributing Code